kenneth-tochihara/ae483-magic-wand/README.md

 # Magic Wand

 This project utilizes a Wii remote to determine the flight path of a drone.
+Although instructions for a Wii remote driver

 ## File Description